theJudyEssam/Node-Voltage-Calculator/README.md

 - **Easy Input**: Users only need to enter the conductances of the circuit and sources.
 - **Express.js Backend**: Utilizes Express.js for the backend implementation.
 - **Vanilla Frontend**: The frontend is built using vanilla JavaScript for simplicity and efficiency.
-- **Under Development**: The project is actively being developed, with more features and improvements to come.

 ## Usage